GoutamDhatrika/INX-Future-Inc-Employee-Performance-Analysis-using-Power-BI/README.md

 ## **Project Objective**

-Mr Brain, CEO of the **INX Future Inc data analytics and automation solutions** provider wants us to create an interactive dashboard to analyse the employee performance indexes and track the core underlying causes of their performance issues (clear indicators of non-performing employees).
+Mr Brain, CEO of the **INX Future Inc. data analytics and automation solutions** provider wants us to create an interactive dashboard to analyse the employee performance indexes and track the core underlying causes of their performance issues (clear indicators of non-performing employees).

 ## **Questions (KPIs)**
 - Does educational level responsible for the attrition of employees?
 - Which age group of employees has the maximum attrition?
 - Are the employees unsatisfied with the specific job role?
 - Which top 5 job role indicates the maximum attrition of employees?
-- Does a highly experienced person responsible for leaving the company?
+- Is a highly experienced person responsible for leaving the company?
 - How does the % salary hike play a crucial role in the increase in attrition of the employee?

 ## **Dataset used**